Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 World Autism Organisation

 The World Autism Organisation was founded to create a global autism community.
-The group seeks to gather research and practices from around the world and create a common space where professionals and families can collaborate at an international level to share best practices, research, etc…
+The group seeks to gather research and practices from around the world and create a shared space where professionals and families can collaborate internationally to share best practices, research, etc.

 To learn more, visit https://worldautismorganisation.com